Parallel programming

 The OpenMP standard will be presented in its 3.1 version (without the hardware targets nor the SIMD constructions) from the basic loop parallelization directives to the tasks concepts.

-The MPI standard will be covered up to the standard 3.
+The MPI standard will be covered in details up to the standard 2 and some intersting concepts from version 3 will also be presented.
 You will learn how to correctly use blocking and non-blocking point-to-point and collective communications as well as advanced datatypes, one-sided communications, dynamic process management and parallel I/O.

 Throughout all the first week, we'll take practice the learned concepts by using a simple toy application: a 1D Poisson solver (using a finite difference scheme).
 From a fully bugged sequential implementation, you'll optimize it, parallelize it using OpenMP and MPI to come up finally with an optimized hybrid implementation of the same solver.

-Please note that this course will not tackle the programming of accelerators such as GPU's or Intel Xeon Phi's.
+Please note that this course will not tackle the programming of accelerators such as GPU's.

-The second week is dedicated to a personal work on your own (or provided) application.
+The second week is dedicated to a personal project on your own (or provided) application.

 CONTENT OF THE COURSE